microfleet/core/packages/core/docs/recipes/contributing.md

 handler that demonstrates how to use some plugin.
 It should be covered with necessary and sufficient tests.

 1. Clone or fork [Microfleet Demo App repository](https://github.com/microfleet/create-microfleet-app)
-2. Implement feature, cover it with test
+2. Implement feature, cover it with tests
 3. Make a pull request with description of the feature

 ### Create a recipe